Acmaturris comparata

 Acmaturris comparata is an extinct species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell attains 8.4 mm, its diameter 3.4 mm.

+(Original description) The medium-sized shell is relatively stout.
+The whorls are strongly constricted.
+The protoconch consists of two and a half whorls, the last one bearing an obscure peripheral keel and sculptured with axial riblets.